My Career Advancement Account Frequently Asked Questions for Schools

 Which schools are eligible to apply to participate in the My Career Advancement Account Scholarship program?

-- The school must be fully approved by an accrediting body recognized by the Department of Education.
+- Accredited by an agency recognized by the Department of Education.
 No candidate or provisional status is allowed.

-- The school must be approved by a regional accrediting agency, a state board or a Department of Defense-approved industry regulating body.
+- Accredited by an industry recognized certification organization or licensed by a state board recognized by the Department of Defense.
 No candidate or provisional status is allowed.

 What schools and organizations are already participating in the My Career Advancement Account Scholarship program?